aws/aws-cdk/design/metric-math.md

 # Overview
-There are two options for specifying the time-series data of a CloudWatch alarm:
-* [Single, specific metric](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudwatch-alarm-metric.html) - user provides the metric name, namespace, dimensions, units, etc.
-* [Metric-math expressions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/using-metric-math.html) - user provides a list of metrics (as described above) and mathematical expressions to compute a (single) aggregate time-series metric.

-Our L2 `Alarm` construct currently only supports a specific metric - the simple case.
-This design proposes an extension of this construct to support metric math.
+Our L2 `Alarm` construct currently only supports specifying a specific metric to monitor - the simple case.
+This design discusses options for extending this construct to support metric math, a domain-specific language (DSL) of data types, operators and functions for specifying mathematical aggregations of CloudWatch metric data.

-# Expressions
-CloudWatch metric-math is a domain-specific language (DSL) of data types, operators and functions for specifying mathematical aggregations of CloudWatch metric data.
+See the [official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/using-metric-math.html) for a complete explanation.

 ## Data Types
 There are three data types in the language:
-* Scalar (or `S`) - represents a scalar number such as `2`, `-5`, `50.25`
+* Scalar (`S`) - represents a scalar number such as `2`, `-5`, `50.25`
-* Time-Series (or `TS`) - represents a single time-series metric such as CPU Utilization.
-Our `Metric` L2 construct can be considered a `TS` value.
+* Time-Series (`TS`) - represents a single time-series metric such as CPU Utilization (single line on a graph).
+Our `Metric` L2 construct is an example of a `TS` value.
-* Time-Series array (or `TS[]`) - a collection of time-series metrics (multiple lines on a graph).
+* Time-Series array (`TS[]`) - a collection of time-series metrics (multiple lines on a graph).
 ```
 // '::' denotes 'is of type'
 100      :: S